htoomin1997/gm-take-home-server/README.md

 =====Notes=====
 Thank you for taking the time to read this and review my code, I hope that it is up to Giant Machines's standards!

 Something that I want to note is that my local keychain points to hm1487 which is an old github account that I no longer want to use, but I want to point out that that is still my account and that this is all my work!
+I have pushed from htoomin1997 as well to demonstrate this point.

 ~Htoo Min